 Read the transfer section if things are still unclear.

-A category is basically a class of operations.
+A category is basically a class of transactions.
 Some classic examples include "Food", "Taxes", and "Salary".
 A category can contain other categories: it is a hierarchical structure.
 For example, category "transport" can contain categories "bus", "car" or "plane".
 Skrooge can handle an infinite number of categories.